-Customers these days frequently use different channels at different points when making decisions and purchases.
+Customers frequently use different channels at different points when making decisions and purchases.
 That means businesses must be present everywhere and not lose their brand voice in crowded channels.

 2. Conduct an A/B test to deliver a better outreach approach

-When launching your marketing campaigns or advertisements, You might encounter a lot of back-and-forth moments.
-Sometimes you might have to take the path of guesswork, where your outcomes may surprise or go wrong.
+You might encounter many back-and-forth moments when launching your marketing campaigns or advertisements.
+Sometimes, you might have to take the path of guesswork, where your outcomes may surprise or go wrong.
 But, you no longer have to rely on your haphazard decisions because A/B testing gives you the courage to take potentially risky moves.

-A/B testing is the process of comparing the performance of two or more campaigns to find the best-performing version for outreaching your audience.
-For example: if a B2B company wishes to drive traffic to its landing page, it can run an A/B test on two different headlines to see which title can hold more views from the audience.
+A/B testing compares the performance of two or more campaigns to find the best-performing version for reaching your audience.
+For example, if a B2B company wishes to drive traffic to its landing page, it can run an A/B test on two different headlines to see which title can hold more views from the audience.

 The results of A/B testing will give you a clear picture of your customers’ likes and dislikes.
 As a result, you can design your campaign according to your user experience.